Ferghana horse: Medieval China

 Ferghana were popular in China for roughly the next 1,000 years until the demand shifted to larger, stronger local breeds.
 Nomadic breeds like Ferghana horses were fast, tough and had high endurance, but they were smaller and leaner than local breeds.
 The Ferghana horse is considered to be equivalent to the Nisean horse or Turkoman horse, which are both now extinct.
-The Akhal-Teke horse is believed to be a descendant of the original Ferghana horse.
+The Akhal-Teke horse is believed to descend from the original Ferghana horse.